Contest / Residency Results

 Artistic director of OpusCentrum Ensemble and teacher in computer music and amplified music at the Conservatory of Noisy-le-Sec where he teaches Sampo in particular.

-Slovak composer living in France, he takes part as composer, organiser and musical advisor, to several contemporary music and electroacoustic concerts and workshops.
+Slovak composer living in France, he takes part as composer, organiser and musical advisor, in several contemporary music and electroacoustic concerts and workshops.
 He also works at Radio France as programmer of the Internet radio for France Musique.

 Composition Contest and Residency for Acoustic Instrument and Sampo